heptarch/heptarch.github.io/projects.md

 $O(1/n^2)$ regime, and state labs in the $O(1/n)$ regime.
 The odds of finding those creating overlaps are not good.

-An interesting exception, in my view, is OpenAI, which does seem to have a "culture of repeatable innovation" to unironically quote Sam Altman.
+An interesting exception is OpenAI, which (in my view) does seem to have a "culture of repeatable innovation" to unironically quote Sam Altman.
 I'm not sure how things work there, but I suspect that starting as a non-profit with a Lawful Good mission statement helped